In Exercises 11–18, find the slope of the function’s graph at the... | Channels for Pearson+

 1

-To find the slope of the function's graph at the given point, we need to compute the derivative of the function f(x) = √(x + 1).
-The derivative, f'(x), represents the slope of the tangent line at any point x.
+To find the slope of the function's graph at the given point, we need to compute the derivative of the function g(x) = 8 / x².
+This can be rewritten as g(x) = 8x⁻².

-Now, use the point-slope form of a line to find the equation of the tangent line.
-The point-slope form is y - y1 = m(x - x1), where m is the slope found in the previous step, and (x1, y1) is the given point (8, 3).
-Substitute these values into the equation to find the tangent line.
+Now that we have the slope of the tangent line, use the point-slope form of a line to find the equation of the tangent line.
+The point-slope form is y - y₁ = m(x - x₁), where m is the slope and (x₁, y₁) is the given point (2, 2).

+Substitute the slope from step 3 and the point (2, 2) into the point-slope form to get the equation of the tangent line.
+Simplify the equation to express it in the form y = mx + b.

 Verified video answer for a similar problem: